 Mains range in price from £13-16 with steaks being around double that.
 Drinks are pretty normal Cambridge prices and it’s a nice spot to pop in for a drink at the bar if you can’t get a table!

 The food is traditional British food with a twist here and there, think classic dishes with reasonable portions sizes are, there’s no Phoebe “I can’t see it” moment.

-We’re big fans, if you can’t tell.
+I’m a big fan, if you can’t tell.
 So if you need a restaurant to celebrate, see if there’s an Ivy Brasserie near you.
-My faves are in Cambridge and York.